 Becoming a Non-Resident Importer (NRI) allows a company that resides in the U.S to sell their products in Canada, without requiring a physical Canadian location.

-A licensed Customs Broker, can help an NRI ensure that their shipments are being imported properly.
-This allows them to successfully sell to Canadian consumers.
+Frontier, as a licensed Customs Broker, can help an NRI ensure that their shipments are being imported properly.
+This allows them to sell to Canadian consumers successfully.
 Frontier can obtain and prepare the customs release documents needed by the CBSA, arrange payment of customs duties and taxes, secure the release of imported goods, and generally make it easier to navigate the customs process.

-Canada’s population is roughly 38 million, 90% living within 100 miles of the U.S-Canada border.
-This number of potential customers provides U.S. based companies the opportunity to increase their sales by up to 10 percent by expanding into the Canadian market.
+Canada’s population is roughly 40.1 million, 90% living within 100 miles of the U.S-Canada border.
+This number of potential customers provides U.S. based companies the opportunity to increase their sales by up to 10% by expanding into the Canadian market.

 Key components to operating as an Non-Resident Importer: